The 11 Best Foods for Staying Full While You're Trying to Get in Shape

-"Chia seeds provide 5.5 grams of fiber per tablespoon, plus calcium and omega-3s," explains Lisa Davis, PhD, PA-C, CNS, LDN.
+"Chia seeds provide 5.5 grams of fibre per tablespoon, plus calcium and omega-3s," explains Lisa Davis, PhD, PA-C, CNS, LDN.
 "Adding two tablespoons of chia seeds per day was found to significantly reduce body weight and waist circumference and improve lipid profiles in individuals, especially those who were overweight, over a 12-week period."

-"A quarter serving of almonds delivers 2.8 grams of fiber, along with good fats to help fight inflammation and assist in weight loss!" says Baron.
+"A quarter serving of almonds delivers 2.8 grams of fibre, along with good fats to help fight inflammation and assist in weight loss!" says Baron.
 "They're perfect for a snack; have a handful in between meals when the hunger pangs kick in to keep your metabolism revved up."